 Abney was born in Chicago and currently lives and works in New York.
 Her work is included in collections around the world, including the Museum of Modern Art, New York, the Brooklyn Museum, The Rubell Family Collection, Bronx Museum, and the Burger Collection, Hong Kong.

 Abney’s first solo museum exhibition, Nina Chanel Abney: Royal Flush, curated by Marshall Price, Nancy Hanks Curator of Modern and Contemporary Art, was presented in 2017 at the Nasher Museum of Art, North Carolina.
 It traveled to the Chicago Cultural Center and then to Los Angeles, where it was jointly presented by the Institute of Contemporary Art, Los Angeles, and the California African American Museum.
 The final venue for the exhibition was the Neuberger Museum of Art, Purchase College, State University of New York.
 The artist has had further solo institutional presentations at the Institute of Contemporary Art, Boston, and the Contemporary, Dayton, in 2019 and 2021.
-Following an overseas museum début at the Palais de Tokyo in 2018, Abney has continued to exhibition across the globe, including at the Art Gallery of New South Wales in 2021-2022.
+Following an overseas museum début at the Palais de Tokyo in 2018, Abney has continued to exhibit across the globe, including at the Art Gallery of New South Wales in 2021-2022.
 She is the subject of upcoming solo exhibitions at the Gordon Parks Foundation, Henry Gallery, ICA Miami, MoCA Cleveland and SCAD Museum of Art.